cocos/cocos-engine/EngineErrorMap.md

 ### 9002

-Failed to set accessor for mesh buffer with an existing accessor, please check
+Failed to request any buffer from a mesh buffer without accessor

 ### 9003

-Failed to request any buffer from a mesh buffer without accessor
+The internal state of LinearBufferAccessor have severe issue and irreversible, please check the reason

 ### 9100